ligato/docs/docs/user-guide/config-files.md

 ```

 This flag is used to define the directory for loading plugin configuration files.
-Using `-<plugin>-config` for specific plugin will override this flag.
+Using `-<plugin>-config` for a specific plugin will override this flag.

 ## Plugin Configs
 ---